salesforce/bazel-eclipse/docs/common/projectviews.md

 * `jre_system_library` (possible values: `current_java_runtime` and `execution_environment`, configures the JRE System Library classpath container to use either the Bazel workspace's Java runtime or an execution environment id)
 * `project_name_separator_char` (used by `project-per-package` to replace `/` in package path for project name)
 * `java_like_rules` (used by `project-per-package`, comma separated list of additional java like rules to analyze when collecting targets for each package)
+* `classpath_depth` A integer indicating the depth of source targets runtime dependencies pulled in to the project model during sync (default is `0`, which pulls in all transitive dependencies in the graph).
+	* Providing a value greater then 0 will filter transitive dependencies and provide a partial classpath to the project model.
+	* Note: While all required compile-time dependencies are added regardless, there may be edge cases with the Eclipse compiler which may result in compile errors.

 ### `project_mappings`